molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 | Public IP Address                        | Automatic              | Yes      |
 | Boot Script (see below)                  | used default           | Yes      |

-Press the Create button to create the instance.
+Press the **Create** button to create the instance.
 The Exosphere GUI will say "Building" in lemon yellow for about 5 minutes, then "running Setup" for another minute, then "Ready" in green.
-Clicking on "Instances" will take you to a screen that shows the MOLE-2026-base instance and its IP address.
+Clicking on "Instances" will take you to a screen that shows the **MOLE-2026-base** instance and its **IP address** (149.165.150.186).

 You can now log into the instance as **exouser**.

-    $ ssh exouser@149.165.147.68
+    $ ssh exouser@149.165.150.186

 ### Default boot script

 For reference, here is the default boot script used to create MOLE-2026-base.
 Note: when creating MOLE-2026-base, do not change the default boot script!
-We will add some things to the default boot script when cloning MOLE-2026-base to create participant and faculty VMs, but the master VM should be set up using the default boot script.
+We will add some things to the default boot script when cloning MOLE-2026-base to create participant and faculty VMs, but **the master VM should be set up using the default boot script**.

 ~~~~~~
 MIME-Version: 1.0